Kitware/CMake/Help/prop_tgt/AUTOUIC.rst

 The global property :prop_gbl:`AUTOGEN_TARGETS_FOLDER` can be used to group the autouic targets together in an IDE, e.g. in MSVS.

+The ``uic`` executable will be detected automatically, but can be forced to a certain binary using the :prop_tgt:`AUTOUIC_EXECUTABLE` property.

 Source files can be excluded from :prop_tgt:`AUTOUIC` processing by enabling :prop_sf:`SKIP_AUTOUIC` or the broader :prop_sf:`SKIP_AUTOGEN`.